Practical tips for maintaining your vehicle this winter

-We all know that you need to take extra care during the winter months to make sure that your car is running on top form and to prevent any unnecessary damage.
-It’s important to make regular health checks to not only ensure the safety of your vehicle but also to save some money too.
+Taking extra care during the winter months to make sure that your car is running on top form can prevent any unnecessary damage.
+It’s important to make regular health checks to not only ensure the safety of your vehicle but also to save you money too.

 The best way to do this is to start the engine, remove the air filter and spray into the air intake of each cylinder.
 Once you have done this, leave the engine on for a further 10 seconds and turn it off.
 Finally, remove the spark plugs and spray your fog oil into each cylinder before replacing them.

 Keep an eye on your tyres to make sure that there are no signs of wear and tear as well as any damage caused by potholes or debris from the road.
 Don’t forget to test your tyre pressure either.
 Low pressure will not only shorten the life of the tyre but can decrease your fuel efficiently meaning you will be spending more cash at the garage.